Vatuu/discord-rpc/README.md

 ~~ *More will be added soon* ~~

 ## The Example Application
 Contained in this repository is a .JAR file called ``RPCTest.jar``.
-This simple commandline application can be used to test the Rich Presence for yourself!
+This simple command line application can be used to test the Rich Presence for yourself!
 Simply add the Application named "Derp" to your Discord Games, and it will be recognized.
-Since Discord only detects games that have a active window, I discourage you to close the small window called "Derp" that will pop up as soon as you start the RPCTest.
+Since Discord only detects games that have an active window, I discourage you to close the small window called "Derp" that will pop up as soon as you start the RPCTest.

 The RPCTest has only two commands:
   - ``test`` will increase the "score" value in the details of your presence.